-Integrating programming, engineering design, and prototyping into Science, Technology, Engineering, Arts, and Math (STEAM) classrooms with ARDUINO® based projects.
+Integrating coding, engineering design, and digital prototyping into Science, Technology, Engineering, Arts, and Math (STEAM) classrooms with ARDUINO® based projects.

 - Why ARDUINO®?

 ARDUINO® is an inexpensive, flexible, and easy to use open-source computing family of platforms (microcontrollers).
 ARDUINO® boards are designed to work with hundreds of inexpensive connection, input, and output devices, ranging from WiFi connectors to LEDs and buzzers to light, motion, and gas sensors.
 Projects are easy to use and fun to implement for classrooms, homeschools, and hobbyists.
 There are limitless combinations of inputs and outputs to make your programs do something practical or fun.
 Makers at all levels choose ARDUINO® to build their creations.